 Dentists advise brushing teeth for two minutes, twice per day, but it can be challenging to get kids to brush their pearly whites regularly and properly.
 Sometimes, the usual explanations just don’t work.

-Studies show that poor dental hygiene is extremely common in children and can cause serious pain and diseases like diabetes and developmental delays.
-That’s why it’s crucial to find a way to teach brushing to your children early on, so they will practice good dental hygiene throughout life.
+Studies show that poor dental hygiene is extremely common in children and can cause serious pain and diseases like diabetes, cold sores, and developmental delays.
+That’s why it’s crucial to find a good pediatric dentist in Powdersville, SC who can teach brushing to your children early on, so they will practice good dental hygiene throughout life.

 Here are a few ways you can make brushing teeth more fun for your kids.

 Using a toothbrush can be difficult for little hands.
 This may be the reason your child is resisting.
 Hamptons Dental suggests an electric or battery-operated toothbrush may be better in this case, as it requires less manual dexterity.

 The brush head’s oscillation will clean teeth without the need for moving the hand around and brushing up and down.
 The buzzing of the brush will also make brushing seem more fun to a child!

 Be sure to purchase the correct type of electric brush for children, but also let your child choose a brush they like.
 Kids’ brushes come in fun colors and sometimes with animation characters or funky designs on them.

 Some even play music or have blinking lights.
 A child is more likely to use an implement they like.

 If your child is unsure of using the electronic brush, let them feel the action of it on their hand and practice moving it around first.
 Tell them it’s like getting a new toy!

 You can also let your child be involved in choosing their toothpaste.
 Again, if they picked it out themselves, they are more likely to want to try it.